-- 10.2.2.1.1 A pregnant employee, unless she requests such to be deferred, is entitled to parental leave without pay eleven (11) weeks before the expected period of confinement. - A pregnant employee is entitled to an additional period of up to seventeen (17) weeks of parental leave, without pay, before the expected period of confinement.
+- 10.2.2.1.1 A pregnant employee, unless she requests such to be deferred, is entitled to parental leave without pay eleven (11) weeks before the expected date of birth. - 10.2.2.1.2 A pregnant employee is entitled to an additional period of up to seventeen (17) weeks of parental leave, without pay, before the expected date of birth.
 Such additional leave will accommodate the commencement of the employee's assignment period.
-Employees with a pregnant spouse are entitled to parental leave, without pay, upon confinement of the pregnant spouse.
+Employees with a pregnant spouse are entitled to parental leave, without pay, upon date of birth.